Jigsaw-Code/outline-apps/README.md

     npm run clean && npm ci && npm run action gulp -- build android

 Cordova will generate a new Android project in the platforms/android directory.
-Install the built apk by `platforms/android/app/build/outputs/apk/<processor>/debug/app-<processor>-debug.apk`
+Install the built apk by `platforms/android/app/build/outputs/apk/<processor>/debug/app-<processor>-debug.apk` (You will need to find the corresponding `<processor>` architecture if you choose to install the apk on a device).

 To learn more about developing for Android, see [docs/android-development](docs/android-development.md).